 I say uh oh, because, let’s face it, I’m nobody’s idea of normal.
 Neither is my house.
 I’ve always been the witch that lives in the woods, in the middle of east bumsfuck nowhere.
 My house at that time was surrounded on three sides by 1,000 acres of state land.
 It was magical, with soaring cathedral ceilings, and floor to ceiling stained glass windows.
 It was filled with crystals, drums, feathers, rattles, and bronzes, including sculptures of dragons, eagles, Buddhas, and Kwan Yins.
 Shelves of essential oils, metaphysical books, candles, tinctures, and herbs were displayed.
 Right.
 This poor guy had no idea what he was walking into.

 I had a really long unpaved driveway.
 At the foot of my driveway was a purple sign, with my name, Reverend Judith Star-Medicine, ( yes, that IS really my legal name.
 Try getting THAT through the courts), logo, and what I do.
 Astrologer, Psychic, Tarot Card reader, Counselor, and my phone number.
 At the appointed time, I see the car pull into my driveway.
 And stop.
-Reading the sign.
+The Agent is reading the sign.
 I started to snicker.
 The agent drives up to the house, gets out, and walks up the stone stairs to the courtyard, to my massive carved front door.
 He knocks.
 I open the door, and he’s holding up his badge for my inspection.
-He gives me his name, saying ” Hi, I’m Agent so-and-so.
+He gives me his name, saying ” Hi, I’m Special Agent so-and-so.
 But you already knew that, didn’t you?”
 Oh, good.
 A sense of humor.

 I invite him in.
 As he steps into the living room, he stops dead, head swiveling around like it’s on a hinge.
 He doesn’t know what to look at first.
 The entire living room was varying shades of purple, pale lavender walls, misty purple carpet, deep plum loveseats..
 I had Native music playing, Sage burning… okay.
 He starts the interview.
 It was pretty basic stuff.
 Towards the end, he asked me if my fiancé had any political opinions that concerned me.
 I dropped my voice to a whisper, and leaned forward.
 He leaned forward also.
 Waiting. ” As a matter of fact, he does.
 He’s a Republican.”
 He burst out laughing.
 I said, ” I know!
 Can you believe it?”